FGEHA Hands Over 1,003 Plots To Allottees Of G-14/2, 3 - UrduPoint

 FGEHA Hands Over 1,003 Plots To Allottees Of G-14/2, 3

-The Federal Government Employees Housing Authority (FGEHA) has provisionally handed over as many as 1,003 plots of different categories to the allottees of G-14/2 and 3 sectors Islamabad

-ISLAMABAD (UrduPoint / Pakistan Point News - 5th Mar, 2021 ) :The Federal Government Employees Housing Authority (FGEHA) has provisionally handed over as many as 1,003 plots of different categories to the allottees of G-14/2 and 3 sectors Islamabad.
+ISLAMABAD, Mar 7 (UrduPoint / Pakistan Point News - 7th Mar, 2021 ) :The Federal Government Employees Housing Authority (FGEHA) has provisionally handed over as many as 1,003 plots of different categories to the allottees of G-14/2 and 3 sectors here.

 The FGEHA had given around 354 plots in G-14/2 and 649 plots in G-14/3 of different categories, an official in the Ministry of Housing and Works told APP.